“There is a mind-body connection that is real and powerful.” – Monique Twello (Harvard)

-We now know how to lower risk of death: through positive thinking.
+We now know how to lower risk of death: by thinking positively.

-1: Mindset affects motivation If we feel inactivate we will be inactive and this will lead to us exercising less, leading to declining health.
+- Mindset affects motivation.
+If we feel inactivate we will be inactive and this will lead to us exercising less, leading to declining health.
 This is why mindset is critical when losing weight.